 Note: On all of our before and after pictures of breast augmentation patients, we include the implant placement in the description.

 3 Common Misconceptions

 Let’s address a few misconceptions about implant placement and the muscle:

 - The muscle will prevent sagging.
 Breasts sag, implants don’t.

-- Implants must be under the muscle in order to have a good mammogram.
-While there are some radiologists who feel that mammograms are better if the implants are under muscle, an equal number feel that there is no real difference.
-The more important consideration is the softness of the breast an implant.
+- Implants must be under the muscle to have a good mammogram.
+While some radiologists feel that mammograms are better if the implants are under muscle, an equal number think that there is no real difference.
+The more important consideration is the softness of the breast and implant.